loopbackio/loopback.io/pages/en/lb4/Testing-Your-application.md

 ### Test your Repositories against a real database

+TODO: show how to test a custom repository method.

 ### Test your Controllers and Repositories together

 ### Test your Services against real backends